World Football Elo Ratings

 The World Football Elo Ratings are a ranking system for men's national association football teams that is published by the website eloratings.net.
 It is based on the Elo rating system but includes modifications to take various football-specific variables into account, like the margin of victory, importance of a match, and home field advantage.
 Other implementations of the Elo rating system are possible and there is no single nor any official Elo ranking for football teams.

-Since being developed, the Elo rankings have been found to have the highest predictive capability for football matches.
-FIFA's official rankings, both the FIFA World Rankings for men and the FIFA Women's World Rankings are based on a modified version of the Elo formula, the men's rankings having switched away from FIFA's own system for matches played since June 2018.
+FIFA's official rankings (both the FIFA World Rankings for men and the FIFA Women's World Rankings) are based on a modified version of the Elo formula, the men's rankings having switched away from FIFA's custom system in 2018.

+The Elo rankings have been found to have the highest predictive capability for football matches.

 History and overview

-The Elo system, developed by Hungarian-American mathematician Árpád Élő, is used by FIDE, the international chess federation, to rate chess players, and by the European Go Federation, to rate Go players.
+The Elo system, developed by Hungarian-American mathematician Arpad Elo, is used by FIDE, the international chess federation, to rate chess players, and by the European Go Federation, to rate Go players.
 In 1997, Bob Runyan adapted the Elo rating system to international football and posted the results on the Internet.
 He was also the first maintainer of the World Football Elo Ratings web site, currently maintained by Kirill Bulygin.
 Other implementations of the Elo rating system are possible.

 The Elo system was adapted for football by adding a weighting for the kind of match, an adjustment for the home team advantage, and an adjustment for goal difference in the match result.
 The ratings consider all official international matches for which results are available.
 Ratings tend to converge on a team's true strength relative to its competitors after about 30 matches.
 Ratings for teams with fewer than 30 matches are considered provisional.